ThibaudDemay/obsidian-note-assistant-plugin/README.md

 # 🧠 Note Assistant (Obsidian Plugin)

-> Transform your Obsidian vault into an intelligent AI assistant using local embeddings and context-aware conversations.
+> Transform your Obsidian vault by adding an AI assistant context-aware through your notes.

 ## ✨ Features